-The Sutter Health – California Pacific Medical Center’s (CPMC) Van Ness and Geary Campus is a 12-story hospital built on the site of the former Cathedral Hill Hotel that will provide a new 274 bed hospital for the residents of San Francisco.
+The Sutter Health – California Pacific Medical Center’s (CPMC) Van Ness and Geary Campus is a 12-story hospital built on the site of the former Cathedral Hill Hotel which provided a new 274 bed hospital for the residents of San Francisco.

 DBM Vircon’s Scope of Work:

-DBM Vircon’s scope included 3D BIM modelling, shop detailing of 12,000 tons of structural steelwork and fabrication drawings for all structural components.
+Working with client The Herrick Corporation, DBM Vircon’s scope included 3D BIM modelling and shop detailing of 12,000 tons of structural steelwork and fabrication drawings for all structural components.

 This applied to: